blockchainsllc/in3-docs/docs/api-dotnet.md

 # API Reference Dotnet

 Dotnet bindings and library for in3.
 Go to our [readthedocs](https://in3.readthedocs.io/en/develop/api-dotnet.html) page for more on usage.

-This library is based on the [C version of Incubed](http://github.com/slockit/in3-c)
+This library is based on the [C version of Incubed](http://github.com/slockit/in3-c).

+## Runtimes

+Since this is built on top of the native library, it is limited to the followin runtimes (RID)

+-  osx-x64
+-  linux-x86
+-  linux-x64
+-  win-x64
+-  linux-arm64

+For more information, see [Rid Catalog](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).

 ## Quickstart